susanpallmann/onward-together/README.md

 # Onward Together
 Onward Together is an experimental create-your-own-adventure story with a multiplayer aspect.
 It was created as part of an [honors thesis](https://www.susanpallmanndesign.com/files/interaction-design-for-retention.pdf) on using interaction design to improve the viewer's retention of the story.
+The entire project, with the exception of preliminary research, was completed in the span of 1 month, including the writing, illustration, design, development, and user testing.

 Check out the live [website](https://susanpallmann.github.io/onward-together/index.html) for more context.